myabc/osc-ruby-example/GUIDE.md

 ## Step 1: building a Ruby app with server

-1. On Nitrous this is not necessary.
-Create a directory for your project.
+1. Create a directory for your project.
 2. Copy any HTML files from your previous project into the newly created directory.
 3. Create a new subdirectory `step1`.
 You can do this in Windows Explorer, the Finder or your Editor.
 In a terminal you can do the following: